move-fast-and-break-things/mfbt.community/CONTRIBUTING.md

 ## 🧐 Code Review Process

-### 🔍 How to Perform a Code Review

-If you are a contributor or maintainer and you want to review a pull request, please follow these guidelines:

-1. **Understand the changes:**
-   - Read the pull request description to understand the proposed changes.
-   - Look at the related issues (if mentioned) to understand the context.

-2. **Review the code:**
-   - Be a code detective! 🕵️‍♂️ Check the code for clarity, readability.
-   - Verify that the code is efficient and free of obvious bugs or security issues.

-3. **Provide constructive feedback:** 💬
-   - Leave comments on specific lines or sections of the code.
-   - Be constructive and polite in your feedback.
-Suggest improvements and explain why certain changes might be beneficial.
-   - Use phrases like "Consider...", "Could we...", or "It might be better to..." to keep the feedback positive.

-4. **Approve or request changes:**
-   - If the pull request is good to go, approve it.
-   - If in doubt, pull the branch locally and verify that it works as expected before approving it.
-   - If it needs changes, select "Request Changes" and leave detailed feedback on what should be improved.

 ### 💌 How to Receive Code Review

 As a contributor submitting a pull request, please follow these guidelines when receiving feedback: